-5 Unexpected Ways To Initiate Sex With Your Partner When You Feel Things Getting Stale
+How To Initiate Sex With Your Partner To Spice Things Up

 Initiating anything — whether it be asking for a raise, sending food back at a restaurant, asking someone out on a date, or initiating sex with your partner — can be pretty intimidating.
 Maybe it's just a me thing, but I have to overcome a certain amount of fear in order to burst through my people-pleasing tendencies to get what I want.
 This is especially true in my relationships and particularly when it comes to sex.